 Talk about crypto as building a new protocol layer for finance or the internet and, I dunno, it’s hard to imagine anyone outside of a very particular subset of the computer engineering world giving much of a damn.

 But crypto was never just about that.
 Money is built into its DNA; the ability to move money quickly, easily and seamlessly has been the primary selling point for most of crypto’s history.
-Talk to BitMex founder Arthur Hayes and he’ll tell you that Bitcoin is the on Earth.
+Talk to BitMex founder Arthur Hayes and he’ll tell you that Bitcoin is the last pure money market on Earth.

 The result has been a decade-long speculator’s paradise (and/or hell).
 The barrier to entry for both builders and investors has never been lower.
 The volatility is wild, the returns eye-watering and the losses devastating.
 Money and ideas move at relativistic speed.